ros2/ros2_documentation/source/Tutorials/Intermediate/Launch/Creating-Launch-Files.rst

 2 Write the launch file
 ^^^^^^^^^^^^^^^^^^^^^^^

-Let’s put together a ROS 2 launch file using the ``turtlesim`` package and its executables.
+Let's put together a ROS 2 launch file using the ``turtlesim`` package and its executables.
 As mentioned above, this can either be in Python, XML, or YAML.

 .. tabs::